chetankumarpulipati/groq-hackathon/README.md

 ## Screenshots

-Below are screenshots demonstrating various features and interfaces of the system:
+Below are screenshots demonstrating various features and interfaces of the system

 ![Figure 1](screenshots/Figure_1.png)
 *Figure 1*